peoplegogo/google-places/README.md

 The result is an array.
 The GooglePlaces class decodes the response received from Google, so it is not necessary for you to do that.

+For more information for the methods and the features of the library you can check _"src"_ or _"tests"_ folders.
 ## Contributing
 How can you contribute: